-Northern Ireland’s construction sector saw an overall increase in activity in the first quarter of 2015 but there was a substantial fall in the amount of public sector work being done, according to the latest RICS and Tughans Construction Market Survey.
+Northern the UK’s construction sector saw an overall increase in activity in the first quarter of 2015 but there was a substantial fall in the amount of public sector work being done, according to the latest RICS and Tughans Construction Market Survey.

-Northern Ireland was the only UK region where surveyors reported a decline in infrastructure workloads (the building of public facilities like schools, hospitals and roads), citing public spending cuts as the key reason.
+Northern the UK was the only UK region where surveyors reported a decline in infrastructure workloads (the building of public facilities like schools, hospitals and roads), citing public spending cuts as the key reason.

-Overall, whilst the headline workloads balance for Northern Ireland in Q1 slowed and was lagging other UK regions, it was still positive at +8.
+Overall, whilst the headline workloads balance for Northern the UK in Q1 slowed and was lagging other UK regions, it was still positive at +8.
 The net balance for infrastructure workloads fell to -33, the lowest reading since Q2 2012.

 Despite the slowdown, a net balance of surveyors are still reporting skills shortages across the sector.

-RICS Northern Ireland director, Ben Collins, said: “The latest RICS and Tughans Construction Market Survey points to a small uplift in overall construction workloads amongst Northern Ireland surveyors in the first quarter of this year, driven by work in the private sector, including private house building and private commercial activity.
+RICS Northern the UK director, Ben Collins, said: “The latest RICS and Tughans Construction Market Survey points to a small uplift in overall construction workloads amongst Northern the UK surveyors in the first quarter of this year, driven by work in the private sector, including private house building and private commercial activity.
 When it comes to public sector work, though, surveyors are reporting a worrying decline.”

 “We understand that public money is finite and becoming more scarce.
 But we would encourage the politicians to recognise the paramount importance of investing in infrastructure and to prioritise funding capital expenditure where possible.
 As we have said before, there are alternative methods of finance that should be considered.

 Research supports Public Private Partnerships (PPPs) for instance as an additional viable solution,” Collins added.